icerpc/icerpc-csharp/tools/IceRpc.BuildTelemetry.Reporter/README.md

 ## Opting Out

-To opt out of the telemetry program, add the following property to your csharp project file:
+To opt out of the build telemetry program, add the following property to your csharp project file:

 ```xml